Skip to Main Content

 CAMPUS CHURCH

-Campus churches can be a wonderful expression of the Kingdom on campus.
+Campus churches can be a wonderful expression of the kingdom on campus.
 They enable students to have a faith community on their own territory, and this also enables the church to have increased access and knowledge of the campus and its inner dynamics.
-Some examples of this are LIFT Church at McMaster University and The Embassy at Humber.
+Some examples of this are LIFT Church at McMaster University, Enrich Life Church at the University of Regina, and Mosaic Campus Church at Memorial University.

 CHURCH-BASED

 Church based ministries are planted when a church near a campus decides to invest in its students and begin a community of believers on the campus itself.
 In essence, they reach in and become an incarnational community to bear witness to the love of Jesus Christ.
-Some examples of this are the ministries run by Mark Goring and John Knight at George Brown and York University respectively.
+Even Song is an example of campus ministry that is based out of Faith City in Halifax, NS.

 CREATIVE

-This type of ministry approach is particularly interesting because it involves the smashing together of ministry and commerce/business.
-This could look like a cafe being run by an entrepreneur/pastor who desires to reach the campus, and so they use the space to welcome students and be safe place for prayer, bible studies as well as studying and hang outs.
+This type of ministry approach is particularly interesting because it involves unique ways to serve students.
+This could look like a café being run by an entrepreneur/pastor who desires to reach the campus, and so they use the space to welcome students for a place of prayer, bible studies as well as studying and hangouts.
+We are currently utilizing harm reduction services among several campuses to add value for the safety of students in alcohol fueled events.
+This includes hydration stations at campus parties, alleviating food insecurity via groceries for students, or providing walk-homes for women.

 SERVE is a network of C5 campus ministries in relationship with The Pentecostal Assemblies of Canada (PAOC)